Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Our Collies were featured on Animal Planet!

-Crown Thistle Collie breeding program includes U.S. & 100% European Bloodlines
+Crown Thistle Collie breeding program includes U.S. and 100% European Bloodlines

 HOME Contact Available Pups Testimonials Prices/Policies Pup Application Delivery Info Nutrition